kbilsted/CodeQualityAndReadability/Articles/Design/RefactoringToMicroServicesFakeMicroServices.md

 > A microservice is unit of software that is independently upgradeable and replaceable.
 > It autonomously deals with a subset of the business and is full control of its data.

-When reading the Internet, you will find advice in abundance.
-But mostly in the form of "Identify seams of you system and go separate", or "if your team is about to implement feature Y, consider implementing that as a service instead".
-In practice, however, things are not as simple. *You quickly find yourself in a catch-22.
+When reading on the Internet, you will find advice in abundance.
+Most of this advice is in the form of "identify seams of your system and separate there" or "if your team is about to implement feature Y, consider implementing that as a service instead".
+In practice, however, things are not always that simple. *You quickly find yourself in a catch-22.
 You want to write a new service independent of the monolith, yet the service must depend on a lot of functionality found within the monolith.*

-There a several ways to deal with this situation
+There a several ways to deal with this situation:

-  1. You can split the monolith into services and only depends on loosely coupled services.
+  1. You can split the monolith into services and only depend on loosely coupled services.
-  2. You can duplicate reams of code from the monolith to the new service.
+  2. You can duplicate reams of code from the monolith to the new service so it is independent.
-  3. We can create a number of fake service which the new service on.
+  3. You can create a number of fake services which the new service depends on.

 Let's deal with each of the three possibilities.
 Clearly **(1)** is a bit of a recursive joke.
-We are in the midst of extracting the monolith into services, so the answer to our problems, can hardly be to just do more of that.
+We are in the midst of extracting the monolith into services, so the answer to our problems can hardly be to just do more of that.

 While **(2)** is a viable option, it carries with it a lot of overhead.
 With code duplication, code changes require manually searching all other code repositories to ensure alignment of the new logic.
 At MVNO some scornfully sneered at the warning signs and embraced code duplication.
 But when code changed, we often forgot to re-implement the changes in all the duplicated places.
 While a part of the microservices paradigm is to trade DRY for flexibility, code duplication is now a path we thread more cautiously.